adonisjs/legacy-docs/3.0/installation.md

 ## Dev Release

 All major releases of Adonis starts with a dev release.
-This is the time where all features get locked, but left for testing and feedback before the final release.
+This is the time where all features get locked, but left for user testing and feedback before the final release.

 In order to create a dev project, simply add `--dev` flag to the new command.